Black Glove

-Black Glove is a 2021 Ugandan mystery-thriller-fashion noir film created and produced by Douglas Dubois Sebamala and directed by Angella Emurwon.
-The film represents a significant contribution to Uganda's emerging film industry, combining elements of mystery, thriller, and fashion noir in a distinctly African context.
+Black Glove is a Ugandan mystery-thriller-fashion noir film created and produced by Douglas Dubois Sebamala and directed by Angella Emurwon.
+The film follows three friends who go on a vacation on Independence Day and they meet a beautiful woman whose actions lead them to be investigated upon, and they can't trust each other.
+The film was produced by Sebamala Arts in association with SOLOFX.